Josh-LeBlanc/portfolio/content/blog/webtui-portfolio-blog.md

 ## where i'm at now
 Working on getting the projects page to be easily maintainable like the blogs are currently.

-All in all there were some frustrating moments, mainly driven by the fact that I don't really understand the code cursor is writing, but I was able to get a product with much more functionality than I would have been able to create by hand.
+All in all there were some frustrating moments, mainly driven by the fact that I don't really understand the code cursor is writing, but I was able to get a product with much more functionality than I would have been able to create by hand, and I was able to fix a lot of things by just spending a little time understanding the code.